 Some multivitamins contain a precursor to vitamin A, beta-carotene, which the body converts into fully-formed vitamin A. Beta-carotene is generally safe even in very high amounts, but the fully-formed retinyl palmitate form has a daily upper limit of 3,000 IU for men and 2,333 IU for women.
 When selecting a daily multivitamin, check which form of vitamin A it contains and compare with any additional supplements you take to be sure you stay within the daily recommended range.

 B Vitamin Complex

 Any quality multivitamin is going to have most of the members of the B vitamin complex.
 B1 (thiamin) helps to turn carbs into energy, B2 (riboflavin) helps the body use oxygen and supports energy levels, B3 (niacin) supports your nervous and digestive systems, B6 (pyridoxine) helps to create important neurotransmitters like serotonin and norepinephrine, and B7 (biotin) helps with hair and nail growth.

 Vitamin B9 (also known as folate or folic acid) is incredibly important for producing red and white blood cells, and it is quite important during pregnancies.
 B12 supports nerve cells and blood cells, and it’s an especially important supplement for vegans, as it is mostly found in animal products.

-As mentioned before, B vitamins have been shown to support brain function for an improved mood, making it an important addition to your multivitamin.
+As mentioned before, B vitamins have been shown to support brain function for emotional wellness, making it an important addition to your multivitamin.